 I was so impressed by this poem that its study made me write a booklet I printed myself in 50 exemplaries, in March 1997.
 Three were given to public libraries.

 In 1999 I was offered to publish a novel, by someone who read that booklet.
-I couldn't find any plot introducing Perec's sonnet, but it was such an obsession that, after having no code in the Spanish translationwritten the novel, I noticed it was 14 chapters long and I felt a strong need to encode a line of the sonnet in each chapter.
+I couldn't find any plot introducing Perec's sonnet, but it was such an obsession that, after having written the novel, I noticed it was 14 chapters long and I felt a strong need to encode a line of the sonnet in each chapter.
 With my publisher's agreement, this was done by printing some letters a bit bigger than the others.
 It was quite hard to detect, but at least one reader noticed it, deciphered the whole poem, and wrote it to me.

 My obsession made me regret Perec's poem was not as perfect as it could be, and I thought several times of writing an anagram of it, with each line counting 8 words and the gematria 448 (8 x 56).
 I did it on Dec 8, 2006, using an online tool a friend just achieved, the Gematron.